naivelogic/Image_Similarity_in_Marvel_MCU/README.md

 # Similar Image Retrieval System (Example - Marvel MCU Movies)

+_Given a set of new images and a library of existing images, find and retrieve most similar images._

 ### Objective
 The overall goal of this project is train a set of models to determine when provided a new image (in this case a frame from one of the MCU movies), we seek to provide an output of the closest __similar images__ related to the queries image/scene.
 In other words, given an image and a library of images, retireve the closes K similar images to queried image.
 This objective is achieved by:
 * leverage pre-trained models to extract features of images and index the nearest neighbor